Worcester Memorial Auditorium: Kimball Pipe Organ

 In 1933, a Kimball pipe organ containing 6,853 pipes was installed in the auditorium.
 The console sits on a hydraulic elevator, which historically enabled the console to be raised or lowered between the stage, the auditorium floor, and one level below.
-Though the organ has never been altered, it is still in working condition.
+The organ has never been altered, and was the centerpiece of a "pipe organ festival" in October 2016.